19-Week Pregnancy Ultrasound

-- What Sort of Abnormalities Can Be Detected on this Scan?
+- What Sort of Abnormalities Can Be Detected Through This Scan?

 - What if the Ultrasound Shows Abnormalities?

-Pregnant women reach almost middle of their pregnancy by the 19th week.
-At this stage, they become due for a mid-pregnancy ultrasound scan to determine the normal growth of the unborn baby.
-A healthy baby at 19 weeks ultrasound is usually around 6 inches long weighing almost 8.5oz.
-After 19 weeks of pregnancy, the baby is likely to grow around a centimetre by each week.
+At 19 weeks of pregnancy, a woman has completed half of her pregnancy journey.
+At this stage, pregnant women have to go for a mid-pregnancy ultrasound scan to determine the growth of the unborn baby.
+A healthy baby at 19 weeks ultrasound is usually around 6 inches long, weighing almost 240 grams.
+After 19 weeks of pregnancy, the uterus is likely to grow around a centimetre each week.

-At 19 weeks pregnant, the doctor may like to check your blood sugar levels and the haemoglobin.
-If required, he may also recommend tests to check the progesterone levels.
-Furthermore, the doctor will suggest an ultrasound to diagnose pathologies and to assess the child’s heartbeat, foetus’ motor activity, the condition of the amniotic fluid, size of the baby and the uterus.
+When you are in your 19th week of pregnancy, the doctor would want to check your blood sugar levels and the haemoglobin.
+Furthermore, the doctor will suggest an ultrasound to diagnose anomalies and to assess the baby’s heartbeat, foetus’ motor activity, the condition of the amniotic fluid, and size of the baby and the uterus.

-Why Do You Need 19 Week Ultrasound Scan?
+Why Do You Need an Ultrasound Scan at 19 Weeks?

 As the pregnancy progresses into the 19th week, the foetus tends to develop quickly.
-The doctor may like to conduct an ultrasound at this point to check that the pregnancy is progressing smoothly.
+The doctor will conduct an ultrasound at this point to check if the pregnancy is progressing smoothly.
 The 19-week ultrasound scan is also known as the “morphology scan” or the “structural scan” because the sonographer evaluates the structure and shape of the foetus on the scan.
-This detailed ultrasound may sometimes be referred to as the “anomaly scan” as it closely examines the foetus to exclude any major physical abnormalities.
+This detailed ultrasound may sometimes be referred to as the “anomaly scan” as it closely examines the foetus to check for any major physical abnormalities.
 The doctor may take note of the following things: